 Greedy Solver runs a fast, greedy algorithm that works likes this:

-• Assign customers to open warehouses as if warehouse capacities are unlimited
+Assign customers to open warehouses as if warehouse capacities are unlimited

-• Loop through all open warehouse, and while warehouse capacity is exceeded shift that customer to that other open warehouse that will increase the costs the least (and only if the customer still fits in that warehouse if it is a warehouse earlier in the loop).
+Loop through all open warehouse, and while warehouse capacity is exceeded shift that customer to that other open warehouse that will increase the costs the least (and only if the customer still fits in that warehouse if it is a warehouse earlier in the loop).

 The solution may become sub-optimal.

-If open warehouses have limited capacity, a transportation problem arises.
 Such problem can be solved optimally with the Simplex method (LP).
-It can also be solved optimally, and 50-100 times faster, with a combination of Vogel + MODI + Stepping Stone method, therefor this combination has been implemented.
-Detailed descriptions of each separate method (standard as such) can be found on the internet.
-For a demo case that shows the speed difference, see Transportation problem solver
+It can also be solved optimally, and much, much faster, with a combination of Vogel + MODI + Stepping Stone method, therefor this combination has been implemented.

 Note that if a customer receives from two warehouses in the optimal transportation problem solution (in which warehouse utilization never exceeds 100%), then this customer gets assigned in full to the warehouse that supplies the most.
 This non-optimal, post-step may cause utilization to exceed 100%, usually a little only as it will involve few customers only.